Baked Egg Muffins

 - 1/2 cup yellow onion, chopped

 - 1 cup broccoli, chopped into small pieces

 - 1 cup mushrooms, sliced

-- ⅓ cup feta
+- 1/3 cup crumbled feta

 - 2 Tablespoons fresh parsley

-- cooking spray (I use coconut oil)
+- cooking spray, I use coconut oil

-- Preheat oven to 375°.
+- Preheat: Preheat oven to 375° F.

-- Meanwhile, heat a skillet over medium heat with 1 teaspoon oil.
+- Sauté vegetables: Meanwhile, heat a skillet over medium heat with 1 teaspoon oil.
 Add in chopped veggies (bell pepper, onion, broccoli and mushrooms) and cook for about 5-6 minutes, until they’re a little soft and the onions are fragrant.

-- Bake for 17-20 minutes, or until the egg cups are no longer jiggly and an inserted toothpick comes out clean.
+- Bake: Bake for 17-20 minutes, or until the egg cups are no longer jiggly and an inserted toothpick comes out clean.
 Allow cups to cool and enjoy immediately.